-- 5. Describe how the impacts to the disproportionately affected counties will be measured long term. - The impacts would be measured long term by reviewing the following indicators over a ten-year period: (1) number of jobs, (2) average wage, and (3) amount of capital investment. - 6.
-Describe how the proposed project or program is sustainable.
+5. Describe how the impacts to the disproportionately affected counties will be measured long term.

+The impacts will be measured by reviewing the following indicators over a ten year period: (1) number of jobs, (2) average wage, and (3) amount of capital investment.

+6. Describe how the proposed project or program is sustainable.
 (Note: Sustainable means how the proposed project or program will remain financially viable and continue to perform in the long-term after Triumph Gulf Coast, Inc. funding.)

-The Triumph funding will be used to complete infrastructure construction to the Blackwater Industrial Park specifically to allow a distribution company to expand into the site with a new 350,000 sq foot warehouse.
-Suppliers to the distribution company have already expressed interest in also expanding into this and the adjacent county-owned I-10 Industrial Park to maintain proximity to the distribution company as it expands and better services the southeastern market from New Orleans to Birmingham to Jacksonville.
-Once the infrastructure is in place, it will be maintained by the county. - 7.
-Describe how the deliverables for the proposed project or program will be measured.
-County Grants, Engineering, and Santa Rosa EDO have an established track record of measuring deliverables for infrastructure projects.
+The Triumph funding will be used to complete infrastructure construction to the I-10 Industrial Park specifically to allow a distribution company to expand into the site with a new 100,000 sq foot warehouse.
+The infrastructure will be maintained by the county.

+7. Describe how the deliverables for the proposed project or program will be measured.
+Santa Rosa EDO and Engineering Department have an established track record of measuring deliverables for infrastructure projects.
 They will be measured according to the specifications detailed in the bid packages and contracts.
 An engineering firm will be hired to provide construction engineering and inspection (CEI) services.